tobyck/cubestack/DOCS.md

 For loops are created by pushing something to iterate to the stack, then pushing the name of your loop variable (as a string) to the stack.
 You can then use the enclose the code you want to loop in `y` and `y'`.
 To get the value of the loop variable, push it's name to the stack, then use the `y2` command.
 To break the loop, use `S2`.

 ## While Loops
 To create a while loop, use `z <condition> z2 <code> z'`, The code will run until the condition is false.
 Exiting the loop is the same as exiting a for loop - `S2`.
+To make the loop run forever, leave the condition empty (in which case the `z2` is no longer required) or provide it with a value that will always be truthy.

 ## A Final Note
 If you actually just read all of that, I'm sorry.